vipulnaik/diet-exercise-health/events/2024/2024-08-24-foodmarble-aire-2-setup.md

 unpaired the device from my phone's app, did a hard reset of the device, and then re-paired.
 I do not know if those actions were necessary or if something else was going on.

+## Update 2024-09-04: new device

+After the issue documented 2024-08-25 continued intermittently for a while, I contacted FoodMarble support and discussed the situation with them.
+This resulted in me returning the device and getting a new one.
+I unpacked and started taking readings with the new device on 2024-09-04.